wouterwln/NeuralFactorTrees/README.md

 # Neural Factor Trees for Graph Node Classification
-This repository contains code to train and evaluate the graph node classification model described in the "Node Classification in Trees" paper by Nuijten and Menkovski.
+This repository contains code to train and evaluate the graph node classification model described in the "Node Classification in Random Trees" paper by Nuijten and Menkovski.
-The model can be trained on the SST Dataset as well as a (preprocessed) version of the CMS HGCAL Trackster Pruning dataset.
+The model can be trained on the SST Dataset.

 ## Features
 - Multi-GPU training